 - Hand sanitiser is available at the entrance and at the exit.

-- Exit is to the rear of the property via the Summer House Garden gate.
+- If the gardens are busy, then exit may be to the rear of the property via the Summer House Garden gate.
 We wish to point out that the path outside the rear gate is stony and so care will need to be taken by anyone with mobility problems.
 A member of our team will be on hand at this exit to advise on the best route back onto the High Street.

 - DOGS: Only medical and assistance dogs in the gardens.